 Staggered Reporting/Departing: Supervisors should stagger reporting, meal, break, and departure times to reduce traffic in common areas and meet physical-distancing requirements.

-As of August 1, 2021, masks or face coverings (either cloth or disposable) must be worn inside all campus facilities.
+As of August 2, 2021, masks or face coverings (either cloth or disposable) must be worn inside all campus facilities.
 The mask mandate for indoor campus facilities will continue in the spring of 2022 until further notice.
 Please follow CDC recommendations.
 You could spread COVID-19 to others even if you do not feel sick.
 The face mask or face covering is not a substitute for physical distancing.
 Please contact Human Resources for accessibility accommodations.

 Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place or after blowing your nose, coughing, sneezing, or touching your face.
 If soap and water are not readily available, use alcohol-based hand sanitizers with greater than 60% ethanol or 70% isopropanol; over all surfaces of your hands and rub them together until they feel dry.
 Avoid touching your eyes, nose, and mouth, and wash your hands after touching your face.